The Bolitho novels

-The Bolitho novels are a series of nautical war novels written by British author Douglas Reeman (using the pseudonym Alexander Kent).
+The Bolitho novels are a series of nautical war novels by Alexander Kent, the pseudonym of British author Douglas Reeman.
 They focus on the military careers of the fictional Richard Bolitho and Adam Bolitho in the Royal Navy, from the time of the American Revolution past the Napoleonic Era.

 Richard Bolitho

 Richard Bolitho is a fictional Royal Navy officer who is the main character in Reeman's novels.
 Bolitho was born in 1756 in Falmouth, Cornwall, in Great Britain, the second son of a prestigious naval family.
 He joined the navy in 1768 and served in the wars against France and the United States.
 He was promoted to lieutenant in 1774, captain in 1782, and admiral in 1812.
 He died in action against the French in 1815.
 He played a significant role in driving the Americans back to Brooklyn Heights in 1776, helping to secure a decisive British victory in the largest battle of the entire American Revolution.

 The name Bolitho is a common Cornish surname, but Reeman says that he borrowed the name Richard Bolitho from a real person, "a distinguished old chap" he had met in the Channel Islands when he sailed his boat there.
 Reeman also states that the real Richard Bolitho was the brother of the Lord Lieutenant of Cornwall.

 Among his fellow officers, Bolitho is known for his tactical ingenuity, his daring, and his disregard of both convention and political expediency.
 He rises to high rank—despite the opposition of less competent men—because of his ability to win crucial victories against seemingly impossible odds.
 Among the men of the fleet, Bolitho is known as a demanding but scrupulously fair and humane captain.
 The men sometimes refer to him, though never to his face, as "Equality Dick".
 His reputation as a paragon of decency in a brutal world creates a fierce sense of loyalty among those who serve under him.